provenance-io/provwasm/contracts/security/README.md

 #### Request Parameters
 - owner: The address of the account that will own the contract.
-- fee: A fee to be applied when instantiating the contract.
+- security_types: An initial list of security types that can be linked to an asset.

 #### Emitted Attributes
 - action: This will always have a value of "instantiate".